rumeshrath97/Email-Proccessing-System-Backend-With-SMPT-SpringBoot/README.md

 # Email-Proccessing-System-with-SMPT-SpringBoot

 ### Finalized application.properties.
-There are configured with SENDBLUE SMPT server
+There are configured with SENDINBLUE SMPT server
 ![Alt text](src/Outputs/AAAA.png)

 ### Create a sample email from postman